JoyE-HOU/final-project_health-squad_frontend/README.md

 - Improvement to be done 2

 To do:
-- Feature to be added 1
+- Use openFDA API for all medications
 - Feature to be added 2